3mmaRand/singlm/docs/glm-poisson-two-explan.md

 ## Introduction to the example

-he number of insect prey individuals of a particular bird species manages to collect varies.
+The number of insect prey caught by individuals of a particular bird species varies.
 In an effort to understand this variation, researchers recorded the number of prey an individual caught, its age (in years) and how it spent the majority of it’s time (as a single individual, in a pair or in a group of many).
 The data are in [birds.txt](data-raw/birds.txt).

 <div style="border: 1px solid #ddd; padding: 0px; overflow-y: scroll; height:300px; "><table class="table" style="margin-left: auto; margin-right: auto;">